-FA 6100 Independent Research in Art History Prerequisite: consent of department.
+FA 6100 Independent Research in Art History

 Offered each semester.
 Major Studio for Master of Fine Arts candidates in one of the areas of painting, sculpture, graphics, or photography.
 To be taken in sequence for a total of 12 hours.